 The apartment is on the ground floor in quiet area, with a nice sunny terrace, overlooking the garden.
-The terrace is ideal to have a romantic dinner or to relax after the beach.

 The Guest enters to the apartment by private entrance, which leads to the living room.

 The ample living room features a comfortable sofa bed (Tables/Dining Area/TV) The kitchen is a fully equipped American kitchen whit access to the terrace as well.